faustoTapia/PhoneDepth/README.md

 ### Megadepth
 Download and extract [MegaDepth V1](https://www.cs.cornell.edu/projects/megadepth/) dataset.
 Place the `MegaDepth` data-set list directory contents inside the top level directory of the dataset after extracting.
 ### Mobile AI (MAI)
 Download Publicly available data on: [Mobile AI](https://competitions.codalab.org/competitions/28122).
 You will need to be signed-in to access the data.
-Extrace the dataset from the compressed file.
+Extract the dataset from the compressed file.
 Then you should include the data-lists corresponding to `MAI` in the previous section.
 You want to have a file structure as follows:

 ```bash
 MAI2021_depth_dir (as per downloaded or how you named it)